 Step 4: Click on the “Clock” tab.

 Step 5: There should be two check boxes available next to Date Options.
-Check the box having label “Show Date.”
+Check the box having the label “Show Date.“

 Step 6: That’s it.
 The menu bar time display will now show the date too.
-If you selected Show day of the week, you won’t have to open the calendar to figure out what day it is.
+If you selected Show day of the week, you wouldn’t have to open the calendar to figure out what day it is.

 Mac users who are using older versions of OS X should follow the following process.
 Launch System Preferences > International panel > Formats > Customize and arrange the date format as you wish to see on the menu bar.
 This can be a little complicated because you will have to manually edit and add the handles for the time and date values.